 There is no rational reason why one is so substantially more.
 Economics may play a role.
-Manufacturers produce millions of regular $799 ranges so there is some scale and less cost to produce.
+Manufacturers produce millions of regular $799 ranges, so there is some scale and less cost to produce.
 Slide-ins are made less, so the cost would be higher based on pure economic theory.

 It depends on the range.
 You can replace a regular range with a front control without modifying your counters.
 That's easy.
 You can replace a slide-in with a slide-in.
 Just check the cut-outs first on slide-ins.

-If you have your heart set on a slide-in, then a few stores (including ours) do have countertop specialists on staff and can cut to fit any slide-in or specialty range.
+If you have your heart set on a slide-in, then a few stores (including ours) have countertop specialists on staff and can cut to fit any slide-in or specialty range.

 Steve is the third-generation CEO of Yale and a lifelong Bostonian.
 He currently resides in Boston, one mile from where he was born.
 Despite being one of the worst goalies of all time, he is a huge hockey fan of college hockey and the Boston Bruins.
 The love of his life is his daughter Sophie.

 Steve has also been featured in numerous publications such as the New York Times, Consumer Reports, The Boston Globe, Bloomberg Radio, the New York Post, The Wall Street Journal, and Entrepreneur, for his knowledge of how to buy appliances and appliance repair.